apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 Where:
- - the `mappingSource` is the path parameter represents for the Regex Mapping mapping source
+ - the `mappingSource` is the path parameter representing the Regex Mapping mapping source
- - the `regex` is the path parameter represents for the Regex Mapping regex
+ - the `regex` is the path parameter representing the Regex Mapping regex

 The route will remove the regex mapping made from `regex` from the mapping source `mappingSource`
 to RecipientRewriteTable.